Dynamsoft/barcode-reader-javascript/README.md

 ```
 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/)

-### Step Two: Tackle a few issues
+### Step Two: Tackle a few issues.

-Open the file in your browser (must be one that is supported) and there will be a pop-up asking for permission to access the camera.
+Open the file in your browser and there will be a pop-up asking for permission to access the camera.
 Once the access is granted, you will see the video stream in the default UI of the **BarcodeScanner**.

+> **Note**: If you don't see the pop-up, wait a few seconds for the initialization to finish.

 ##### **General Issue one**